tanyaaton/llm-as-evaluator-main/README.md

 # 📊 LLM as evaluator

-This lab impliment watsonx llm model to use as evaluator for RAG application
+This lab impliment watsonx llm model to use as evaluator for RAG application Before getting start don't forget to install all the requirement package `pip install -r requirements.txt` and add `.env` file with credential for ibm watsonx

 ## Faithfulness